Rapid shows in Finland

 The rapids were blocked for hydroelectric production in 1929, and today the power plant (192 MW) is the largest hydroelectric plant in Finland, measured in power output.

-Imatrankoski is still allowed to flow free in rapid shows, regularly arranged by the town of Imatra.
+Imatrankoski is still allowed to flow free in rapid shows, regularly arranged by the town of Imatra (find the schedules from the link below).
 During the shows the water is allowed to run in the old, narrow stream bed of the Vuoksi River, with the flow rate of about 500 m3/s.
 The shows last about 20 minutes, and they are arranged between June and August according to separate schedules.

 The rapid shows are free for the visitors, and there are plenty of good viewing points to admire the rapids.
 Today, the shows are among the most important tourist attractions in the town, which doesn't come as a surprise: the free-flowing rapid is an impressive sight.
 The power of the rapids is even enhanced by background music, including suites of the famous Finnish composer Jean Sibelius.
 The total drop height of Imatrankoski rapids is 18 metres, and length 1300 m.